Tyrrrz/route-descriptor/README.md

 import routes from './routes';

 function Home() {
-  // To resolve a link for a route, we need to pass
-  // the parameters that the route expects.
+  // To resolve route link, pass the parameters that the route expects

   return (
     <div>